chromaui/learnstorybook.com/content/visual-testing-handbook/react/en/tutorial-vtdd.md

 ---
-title: 'Tutorial'
+title: 'Tutorial Visual TDD'
+tocTitle: 'Tutorial — VTDD'
 description: 'Put all the concepts together in code'
 commit: 'e7c8eb9'
 ---

 Now that the basics are covered, let’s jump into the details.
-This example demonstrates building out a state of `CommentList` using **VTDD** with Storybook.
+This example demonstrates building out a state of `CommentList` using **Visual TDD** with Storybook.

 Suppose we are tasked with building out the CommentList, part of a chat tool for galactic freedom fighters.
 Our designer has handed us a design for the various ways the list of comments should look based on the data and the state of the app: